Nutterules/ZettelKasten/Statistics definitions.md

 	- can't be done if item is distroyed in the process
 	- more difficult to process as large amount of data

-<u>sample<u> - collect data from only part of the population
+<u>sample</u> - collect data from only part of the population
-	- PROS:
+- pros:
 	- Quicker
+	- less expensive
+	- doesn't require a resposne from all people
+	- less data than a censis

+Quicker

 - 5 different types of sample